Alicia Salamanca-Sanabria, Ph.D.

 Experience

-Designing, development, and validation of digital health interventions
+Designing, developing, and validating digital health interventions

 Holistic lifestyle interventions